cypress-io/cypress/docs/source/guides/core-concepts/writing-and-organizing-tests.md

 If you're familiar with writing tests in JavaScript, then writing tests in Cypress will be a breeze.

 We're still working on introductory docs and videos.
-If you want to see Cypress in action, [check out some examples](https://on.cypress.io/guides/all-example-apps) of applications using Cypress tests and [check out some example recipes we've written](https://github.com/cypress-io/cypress-example-recipes) for special use cases.
+If you want to see Cypress in action, %{ url 'check out some examples' kitchen-sink %} of applications using Cypress tests and {% url "check out some example recipes we've written" unit-testing %} for special use cases.

 ## BDD Interface